t1gr3/Alert-packtpub/README.md

-# alert-packtpub
-Free book in site packtpub
+# Alert of book free in site Packtpub
+This is code use a library of name Beautifulsoup

+Install:
+pip install beautifulsoup4